jreisinger/docs/data/notes/Φιλοσοφία/aquinas-summa.md

    precious thing, Truth.
 5. Profundity.
 No philosopher since St. Thomas has ever so successfully combined the two fundamental ideals of philosophical writing: clarity and profundity.
 6. Orthodoxy.
+St. Thomas it the primary theological Doctor (Teacher) of the Catholic Church.
+(You can never understand philosophy from its critics or dissenters, only from a disciple.
-7. Medievalism and modernity (8.).
-Marriage of faith and reason, revelation and philosophy, the Biblical and the classical inheritances.
+7. Marriage of faith and reason, revelation and philosophy, the Biblical and the classical inheritances.
 Aquinas stands as a shining example of an alternative to both the fundamentalists and the liberals of his day and of any day.
+For a brief moment it seemed that a synthesis was possible.
+8. St. Thomas is important for us today precisely because of our lack.

 Of course St. Thomas cannot be the be-all and end-all of our thought.
 He cannot be an end, but he can be a beginning, like Socrates.
 There is no better bottom